Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Methods

 The feedback of SMBHs is computed according to the accretion rate.
 This process allows the SMBH to self-regulate its own mass growth and the surrounding cooling ICM.
 In this work, we model radio-mode AGN feedback as it is relevant for massive clusters at low redshifts.
 We adopt purely kinetic jets because previous works have shown that it could better preserve the positive gradients in observed temperature profiles of CCs than thermal feedback \citep{Gaspari_2012, Li_2015, Karen_Yang_2016}.
 The injection rates of mass and energy from the SMBHs are calculated by:

 where $\dot{M}$ and $\dot{E}$ are the mass and total energy injection rates, respectively, $\eta = 1$ is the mass loading factor, $\epsilon_f = 0.01$ is the feedback efficiency, and $c$ is the speed of light.
-The injection is applied to a cylinder around the central SMBH with a half height of $h_{\mathrm{ej}}=$ 2.0 kpc and radius of $r_{\mathrm{ej}}=$ 2.5 kpc.
-These parameter values are chosen to match those adopted in previous simulations (e.g., \citealt{Yang_2019}; see also \citealt{2012} for a detailed parameter study).
-For each simulation grid cell inside the cylinder, the fluid variables are updated as follows:
+The injection is applied to a cylinder around the central SMBH with a half height of $h_{\mathrm{ej}}=$ 2.0 kpc and radius of $r_{\mathrm{ej}}=$ 2.5 kpc. { On the micro scale of the BH accretion disk, the feedback efficiency can vary between 0.01 and 1, depending on the BH spin and the plasma properties (e.g., \citealt{Tchekhovskoy_2010}).
+However, on the macro scale of galaxy clusters, the relationship between the mass injection rate and the measured central inflow rate is less clear, with feedback efficiencies adopted in previous simulations typically ranging between $\sim10^{-3}-10^{-1}$ \citep{Gaspari_2011, Li_2015, Karen_Yang_2016b}.
+Here we adopt an intermediate value of $\epsilon_f = 0.01$ as a representative case, as also supported by physical models of AGN self-regulation linking micro to macro scales (\citealt{gaspari_2017}).
+Note that, while self-regulated AGN feedback could be established with feedback efficiencies in the above range, a higher feedback efficiency would tend to produce more variable AGN activity, and a lower feedback efficiency would yield more gentle fluctuations around the quasi-equilibrium level (see \citealt{2012} for a detailed parameter study).} For each simulation grid cell inside the cylinder, the fluid variables are updated as follows:

 where $m$, $P$, $E$ are the mass, momentum and energy of each grid before injection. $\Delta m$ and $\Delta E$ are the mass and energy increments within each grid and within a simulation time-step, calculated from Eq.~\ref{eq:feedback_mass} and Eq.~\ref{eq:feedback_engy}. $\Delta m$ is evenly distributed across all grid cells within the cylinder, while $\Delta E$ is modulated by a sine function as described in the next paragraph.
 This recipe ensures that all energy increments are converted into kinetic energy.